5 of the best Pepsi bezel watchesZachary Moore

 Rolex GMT-Master II

 When you think of Pepsi in the watch world, you most certainly go straight to the Rolex GMT-Master, the most well-known and recognisable off all of the Pepsi watches on the market.
 Although it was nicknamed the Pepsi, it was designed back in 1954 in collaboration with Pan-Am for their pilots, rather than the drinks company.
 The original ref.
 6542 had a bakelite bezel, which was rather brittle and soon switched out in 1956 for an aluminium number which continued into the 1675 introduced in 1959.
 These variations now carry a huge price tag due to the patina and ageing and are extremely hard to find.
-The GMT has gone through a range of variations and innovations since then, such as a quick date function, increased water resistance to 100 metres, and Cerachrom ceramic bezel first seen in the 2005 116710LN.
+The GMT has gone through a range of variations and innovations since then, such as a quick date function, increased water resistance to 100 metres, other two-toned models such as the “Guinness,” and Cerachrom ceramic bezel first seen in the 2005 116710LN.
 That red and blue colourway of has retained its cult status to this day.
 Starting from A$15,900